SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/User_Agent/v1UserAgent_FindRolesWithFunctionalRight.md

 Find all roles with a given functional right.

 The roles matched must contain the specified functional right.

 ## Online Restricted: ## The User agent is not available in Online by default.
-User management is not allowed for partner apps.
+User management is not allowed for partner apps

 ## Query String Parameters